Azpect3120/MediaStorageServer/README.md

 ## Version

-All endpoint will be preceded by the version.
+All endpoints will be preceded by the version.
+Excluding the `/uploads` endpoint which will remain constant throughout the versions.

 Current version: 1.0.0